 This full day adventure takes place in Tomales Bay near Point Reyes.
-Participants will meet instructors at Tomales Bay State Park and receive a basic paddling lesson.
-Participants will have the chance to work on paddling skills while enjoying the natural surroundings as they paddle across Tomales Bay.
+Participants will meet instructors at Tomales Bay State Park and receive a basic paddling lesson before paddling across Tomales Bay.
 This area is a bird estuary where people will have the opportunity to view seals, moon-jellies, leopard sharks and bat rays.
 Depending on the group and weather conditions, we’ll paddle to Hog Island or along the coast to enjoy views of wildflowers and golden meadows with a beach picnic along the way.
+No experience necessary.
 Please bring your own bagged lunch.
-No experience necessary.
-Pre-trip meeting will be held the Thursday before and cover boat preparation, what to bring, other trip logistics and be an opportunity to arrange carpools.

 - It is not possible for one adult to register a second adult for this class.
 Each participant must register themselves.

 Click on a plus sign (+) to reveal more information.